openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_overview.md

 @anchor declare_model_s_layout
 ### Declare model's layout

 Model input already has information about precision and shape.
 Preprocessing API is not intended to modify this.
-The only thing that may be specified is input's data [layout](./layout_overview.md)
+The only thing that may be specified is input data [layout](./layout_overview.md)

 @sphinxtabset